IQAIcom/mcp-fraxlend/README.md

-“Add log for agent 0x1234...5678: Just executed weekly yield distribution” “Create log entry for Frax God: Updated pricing model” (Works only if token contract found in previous messages) “Log for agent 0x1234...5678 with transaction hash 0xabc...def: Distribution complete”
+“Add log for agent 0x1234...5678: Just executed weekly yield distribution” “Create log entry for Frax God: Updated pricing model” (Works only if token contract found in previous messages) “Log for agent 0x1234...5678 with transaction hash 0xabc...def: Distribution complete” ”What's the pair address for FRAX-ETH pool with the highest APR?”
 ```